jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_enable_diagnostic_signs` option

-When this option is set, YCM will put icons in Vim's gutter on lines that have a diagnostic set.
+When this option is set, ICM will put icons in Vim's gutter on lines that have a diagnostic set.
 Turning this off will also turn off the `YcmErrorLine` and `YcmWarningLine` highlighting.

-This option is part of the Syntastic compatibility layer; if the option is not set, YCM will fall back to the value of the `g:syntastic_enable_signs` option before using this option's default.
+This option is part of the Syntastic compatibility layer; if the option is not set, ICM will fall back to the value of the `g:syntastic_enable_signs` option before using this option's default.

 Default: `1`